utkarshcmu/grafana.org/content/blog/2019-02-08-timeshift-ep79.md

 +++

 ### Welcome to TimeShift
-Time is running out to get your ticket to GrafanaCon LA, but you can still [register](http://grafanacon.org).
+Time is running out to get your ticket to GrafanaCon LA, but you can still [grab one of the last remaining seats](http://grafanacon.org).

 Day 2 is going to be filled with morning tracks on:

 * Real-time analytics in IoT
-* CloudNative obersvability
+* Cloud Native observability
 * SQL and business analytics

-Also, we'll have hands-on workshops and talks on:
+Also, we'll have hands-on workshops and talks:

 * Become a contributor - Get started developing Grafana
 * Writing React plugins